MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 If you want to export emails that have references to Digital Assets files from one environment to another, and you want to have the links pointing to the new org, it’s important that you:

 1. First, import/export your digital assets files to target environment.
-1. Following this, export another solution from the source environment for emails.
+1. Next, export another solution from the source environment for emails.
 1. Import the solution to the new environment.
 During the import, all links within emails will refer to the target environment you’re using.
 We’ll update the reference of the files that already exist in the target environment.